Governor John Willis Ellis

 Courtesy state.nc.us

-On April 15, North Carolina Governor John Ellis promptly replied by telegram to President Abraham Lincoln and stated: "Your dispatch is received, and if genuine, which its extraordinary character leads me to doubt, I have to say in reply, that I regard the levy of troops made by the administration for the purpose of subjugating the states of the South, as a violation of the Constitution, and as a gross usurption of power.
+On April 15, North Carolina Governor John Ellis promptly replied to President Abraham Lincoln by stating, "Your dispatch is received, and if genuine, which its extraordinary character leads me to doubt, I have to say in reply, that I regard the levy of troops made by the administration for the purpose of subjugating the states of the South, as a violation of the Constitution, and as a gross usurption of power.
 I can be no party to this wicked violation of the laws of the country and to this war upon the liberties of a free people.
 You can get no troops from North Carolina."

-Recommended Reading: The Civil War in North Carolina.
+Related Reading: The Civil War in North Carolina.
 Description: Numerous battles and skirmishes were fought in North Carolina during the Civil War, and the campaigns and battles themselves were crucial in the grand strategy of the conflict and involved some of the most famous generals of the war.
 John Barrett presents the complete story of military engagements across the state, including the classical pitched battle of Bentonville, the siege of Fort Fisher, the amphibious campaigns on the coast, and cavalry sweeps such as Stoneman's raid.
 Also available in hardcover: The Civil War in North Carolina.

 Site search Web search